Have you noticed your skin change over the past few weeks?

-Even though we’ve had a mild autumn so far (something a forecast Atlantic storm and ‘polar plunge’ are about to put an end to), I’ve been getting redness, itchiness and really dry skin on my face.
-As the seasons change, this is something I get every year.
+Even though we’ve had a mild autumn so far, the temperature has plunged in recent weeks and we’re getting a lot of questions about redness, itchiness and dry skin.
+As the seasons change, this is something a lot of us get every year.

 While the priorities in winter are more about hunkering down, keeping warm and eating hearty meals, you won’t be surprised to hear me say that your skin – and skin protection, above all – shouldn’t be neglected.